 Hi!
 I'm Pranav, a senior in ECE at BITS Pilani, Goa, India.
-I'm interested in 3D Computer Vision and 3D Scene Understanding.
+I'm interested in 3D Computer Vision, 3D Scene Understanding and Multi-Modal Generative Modelling.
 Currently, I'm at Carnegie Mellon University's Robotics Institute pursuing my undergraduate thesis under the supervision of Dr. Wenshan Wang at AirLab and Dr. Ji Zhang.
 Here, I have worked on Vision Language Navigation in Outdoor Scenarios and I am currently working on 3D Object Representation Learning.

 Since my sophomore year, I have also been remotely working at MARMoT Lab, NUS under the supervision of Prof. Guillaume Sartoretti.
 Here, I have worked on 3D Scene Graph Generation using VLMs, Next-Best-View Policy for NeRFs (co-supervised by Prof. Marija Popović), Open-Vocabulary Gaussian Splatting.